nxarch/nxarch/packages/ng-nest/README.md

 ### Notice

-When using Angulars http client make sure to set a proper url.
+When using Angulars http client make sure to set an absolute url.
+Or use an Interceptor to prepend a base path on the server side.

 ```ts
 // don't